 “Breastfeeding reminds us of the universal truth of abundance; the more we give out, the more we are filled up, and that divine nourishment – the source from which we all draw, is like a mother’s breast, ever full and ever flowing.” – Sarah Buckley.

 Breastfeeding is the primary source of food and nourishment for the baby.
 It promotes a strong bond between the mother and her new-born.
 Besides having a calming effect on the baby, nursing offers a sense of security and comfort to the little one.
-It is highly recommended that the baby is exclusively breastfed in the initial few months before being introduced to the formula milk and solid food.
+It is highly recommended that the baby is exclusively breastfed in the initial few months before being introduced to formula milk and solid food.
 Even after the baby starts with an alternate source of nourishment, breastfeeding should continue for as long as the baby and mommy are comfortable.
 Some babies will continue to latch on to their mother for a comfort-feed until they are toddlers.
 Finding a comfortable position to feed your little one will take a few days of experimenting with different positions.
-When it comes to nursing, lying down breastfeeding position for new-born is recommended by expert doctors and experienced mothers.
+When it comes to nursing, the lying down breastfeeding position for newborns is recommended by expert doctors and experienced mothers.

-What Is Side-Lying Breastfeeding Position?
+What is the Side-Lying Breastfeeding Position?

 The nursing position in which the mother and the baby are lying side-ways and facing each other, their bellies are aligned parallelly and their knees are slightly flexed is called the ‘Side-lying Breastfeeding Position’.
-This position offers comfort to both mother and the baby.
+This position offers comfort to both, the mother and the baby.
 Breastfeeding in this position can be done on a large bed or on the floor.
 Invest in a comfortable floor bed and a feeding pillow if required.
 If you are concerned that the baby might roll away from the bed and fall, raise the bed railing or tuck a pool noodle between the sheet and the mattress to form a protective barrier.

-Is Side-Lying Breastfeeding Safe?
+Is the Side-Lying Breastfeeding Safe?

 The baby needs to be nursed every few hours throughout the day.
-Feeding in a seated position or cradling the baby in arms every time while nursing can be tiring.
+Feeding in a seated position or cradling the baby in your arms every time while nursing can be tiring.
 The side-lying breastfeeding position is as natural as sleeping.
 Initially, you might need some time to figure out the placement of your breast, arms, and the baby.
 Once you find a comfortable position, feeding side-ways is easy.
 This position is pretty safe for both mom and the baby.
 However, take care of these details when breastfeeding side-ways.

-1. Co-sleeping and bed-sharing
+1. Co-Sleeping and Bed-Sharing

 During the night, the mother may want to let the baby share the bed with her, so she does not have to get up and lift the baby from the crib for feeding at night.
 However, co-sleeping is one of the major reasons for SIDS – Sudden Infant Death Syndrome.
 It is recommended that the baby sleeps on a separate bed or in the crib.
 Another option is to invest in an attachable crib.
 Simply lock the crib with the bed as an extension for the baby.